dmcinerney/Summarization/README.md

     - USE_TRANSFORMER = True
     - POINTER_GEN = True

-## Datasets

-- Newsroom summarization dataset from Cornell: https://summari.es/
-- CNN/Daily Mail summarization dataset, download processed version here: https://github.com/JafferWilson/Process-Data-of-CNN-DailyMail

 ## Setup
-### Setup the repo

-First run:

-    pip install -r requirements.txt

-Unfortunately, the spacy module and model has to be downloaded separately:

-    pip install spacy
-    python -m spacy download en_core_web_sm
+I recommend installing the pyrouge before anything else, because it can be finicky with some of the other packages.
+(I'd also recommend starting off with a fresh virtual environment.)

 ### Installing pyrouge

-You also need to install pyrouge.
+You need to install pyrouge for evaluating the model.
 Unfortunately, this can be a bit confusing, so here are some detailed instructions.

 In order to do this, you should get the most recent version from the pyrouge repo: